mui/mui-x/docs/data/data-grid/column-menu/column-menu.md

 ### Custom component

 You can also customize column menu by [passing a custom component](/x/react-data-grid/components/#overriding-components) to the `ColumnMenu` slot of the data grid component.
+If you want some default items rendered, you can import them and use in your custom component.

 {{"demo": "CustomColumnMenuGrid.js", "bg": "inline"}}

 :::info
-<strong>Tip</strong>: In column menu components and items, you recieve a prop `colDef` corresponding to the current column, you can use this to conditionally render some items or change some logic.
+<strong>Tip</strong>: In column menu component and items, you recieve a prop `colDef` corresponding to the current column, you can use this to conditionally render some items or change some logic.
 :::

 ## Column menu with Pro/Premium options [<span class="plan-pro"></span>](/x/introduction/licensing/#pro-plan)[<span class="plan-premium"></span>](/x/introduction/licensing/#premium-plan)